LuiseFreese/blog/SP-Rest-or-Graph-when-to-use-what.md

 }
 ```

-We need another 'send an HTTP request to SharePoint action, and we need the **list Guid**.
+We need another 'send an HTTP request to SharePoint' action, and we need the **list Guid**.
 To get the list Guid, we need to add a **Parse JSON** action.
-If you are not familiar with that - blogged about it: [How to use Parse JSON action in Power Automate](https://m365princess.com/how-to-use-parse-json-action-in-power-automate/)
+If you are not familiar with that - I blogged about it: [How to use Parse JSON action in Power Automate](https://m365princess.com/how-to-use-parse-json-action-in-power-automate/)

 #### Parse JSON

 * Let your flow run - just the mobile trigger and the 'send an HTTP request to SharePoint' action
 * Go to your flow run history
-* Copy the Outputs from the 'send an HTTP request to SharePoint' action
+* Copy the outputs from the 'send an HTTP request to SharePoint' action
 * add a 'Parse JSON' action to your flow
 * select `body` from the 'send an HTTP request to SharePoint'action as **Content**
 * click **Generate from sample**